 After seemingly endless rounds of warm-up games (results of which were taken seriously by everyone except the teams concerned), during the course of which they even held the Opening Ceremony, the actual World Cup tournament has finally begun.
 And like the previous edition Slispstream Cricket is going to present the "Short Notes" featuring random notes on the games gone by and the occasional prediction.

-• If England-Australia and Sri Lanka-New Zealand games are this one-sided, wonder what kind of massacre the games involving the minnows Associates will be.
+- If England-Australia and Sri Lanka-New Zealand games are this one-sided, wonder what kind of massacre the games involving the

 And now for tomorrow's games.
 Two sets of neighboring countries taking on each other.
 South Africa to win against Zimbabwe while as for the other one, watch this pre-game and lets say no more